SimpleHQ/simple-worker/README.md

 Usage
 =====

 To use simple-worker, you first need a `Processor`.
-A processor is simply a function that takes a `WorkRequest` that it will then process.
+A processor is simply a function that takes a `interface{}` that it will then process.

 ```Go
 import (